mttaggart/hacksummer-21/README.md

 ## Schedule/Viewing

-This course will be presented as a week-long intensive.
-Livestreamed sessions will occur daily, starting on **Monday, July 19, 2021**, until **Saturday, July 26 2021**.
-Weekday streams will be at **5 PM Pacific**; the closing Saturday stream will be at **10 AM Pacific**.
+This course will be presented as a streamed course.
+Livestreamed sessions will occur weekly, starting on **Wednesday, July 7, 2021**, until **Wednesday, August 11 2021**.
+Weekday streams will be at **5 PM Pacific**.
 All sessions will be live on [Twitch](https://twitch.tv/mttaggart), and will be recorded for later viewing on [YouTube](https://youtube.com/taggarttech).

 ## Course Prerequisites